 Men and boots go together like two peas in a pod.
-Predominantly worn in the colder months to keep feet warm and cemented to the ground, preventing falls on slippery surfaces, they’re a must-have item of footwear that all men should have in their wardrobe.
+Predominantly worn in the colder months to keep feet dry and warm… and cemented to the ground, preventing falls on slippery surfaces, they’re a must-have item all men should have in their wardrobe.

 Naturally, they can be worn in warmer months too, with Chelsea boots, in particular, proving to be one such pair that have year-round versatility., and can be a perfect travel partner.
 As with any other footwear, boots come in various styles, material (i.e. leather or suede) and colours, and some pairs are made for more specific purposes other than just making you look good as you stroll down the street.

 The majority of boots – or at least, the ones you’re going to want – will have a leather upper.
 Being made from genuine leather means the upper of the boot will naturally form to the shape of your foot over time, making them so comfortable you’ll never want to take them off.
 Leather is also a great material for protection against rain and snow, as it has water-repellent properties.
 Of course, the more you spend, the better quality leather you’ll get in return.